AntarEspadas/Chris-Sound-Module-Fork/README.md

-# Chris Sound Module
+Chris Sound Module

-## Overview
+Overview

-The Chris Sound Module is a Foundry VTT module designed to send and receive custom sound messages.
-This module allows a Game Master (GM) to play specific sounds for individual players, enhancing the immersive experience of your tabletop role-playing game.
+The Chris Sound Module is a Foundry VTT module designed to enhance sound management for tabletop role-playing games.
+This module introduces a user-friendly interface, the SoundPad, allowing Game Masters (GMs) to easily play and manage sounds for specific players, creating a more immersive experience.

-## Features
+Features

+SoundPad Interface: A graphical interface to select and manage sounds without relying on macros.

-- **Play Sounds for Specific Players:** Allows the GM to play a sound for a particular player without others hearing it.
+Play Sounds for Specific Players: GMs can play sounds for a particular player without others hearing it.

-- **Custom Notifications:** Provides feedback and notifications on successful sound playback and any errors that occur.
+Custom Notifications: Provides feedback and notifications on successful sound playback and any errors.

-- **Easy Integration:** Simple to use with macros for quick execution.
+Logging Options: Enable or disable console logs for debugging through module settings.

+Configurable Volume Control: Adjust sound volumes dynamically for individual players.

+Drag-and-Drop Support: Easily add sounds to the SoundPad by dragging them from playlists.

-## Installation
+Installation

-1. Download the latest release of the module.
+Download the latest release: Obtain the latest version from the Releases page.

-2. Activate the module in your World settings.
+Activate the module: Go to World Settings in Foundry VTT and enable "Chris Sound Module."

-## Usage
+Usage

-1. Ensure the module is activated in the Module Settings.
-2. Create a macro to use the `playSoundForPlayer` function.
+SoundPad Interface

+Open the SoundPad via the module settings menu.

+Drag and drop sounds from playlists into the SoundPad.

+Select a sound and a player, then use the Play button to play the sound for the chosen player.

+Use the volume slider to adjust the playback volume dynamically.

+Stop all sounds or remove sounds from the interface as needed.

+Legacy Macro Support

+For users who prefer macros, the module still supports the playSoundForPlayer function.
 This function takes three arguments: playerName, playlistName, and songName.

-3. Example macro:
+Example Macro:

 const playerName = "Player6"; // Player's name
 const playlistName = "Ambient Sounds"; // Playlist name const songName = "Tor"; // Song name

 playSoundForPlayer(playerName, playlistName, songName);

-5. Save the macro and add it to your hotbar.
-6. Execute the macro to play the sound for the specified player.
+Save the macro and add it to your hotbar.
+Execute the macro to play the sound for the specified player.

-## Troubleshooting
+Troubleshooting

-- Ensure the player names, playlist names, and song names match exactly with those in your Foundry VTT setup.
+Verify Names: Ensure that player names, playlist names, and song names match exactly with those in your Foundry VTT setup.

-- Check the console logs for any error messages and follow the guidance provided to resolve them.
+Check Logs: Enable console logging in the module settings and check the logs for detailed error messages.

+Compatibility: Ensure you are using the latest version of the module and Foundry VTT.

-## License
+License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.

-## Credits
+Credits

 Developed by Chrisrous.